Islamic banking and finance: Funds

-Creators of benchmarks to gauge the (equity) funds' performance include the Dow Jones Islamic market index series and the FTSE Global Islamic Index Series.
+Benchmarks to gauge the (equity) funds' performance include the Dow Jones Islamic market index series and the FTSE Global Islamic Index Series.

-At least from 2000 to 2009, Islamic equity funds under-performed both Islamic and conventional equity benchmarks, particularly as the 2007–08 financial crisis set in (according to a study by Raphie Hayat and Roman Kraeuss).
+At least from 2000 to 2009, Islamic equity funds under-performed both Islamic and conventional equity benchmarks, particularly as the 2008 financial crisis set in (according to a study by Raphie Hayat and Roman Kraeuss).

-Islamic derivatives
+Derivatives

 As mentioned above (see Islamic laws on trading), "almost all conservative Sharia scholars" believe derivatives (i.e. securities whose price is dependent upon one or more underlying assets) are in violation of Islamic prohibitions on gharar.
 This, however, has not stopped the Islamic finance industry from using some of these instruments, and derivative permissibility in Islam is a subject of "heated debate".

 As of 2013 the Islamic derivatives market was "in its infancy" and its size was not known.

 Contracts or combinations of contracts for derivatives include swaps and options:

 Swaps

-Faleel Jamaldeen describes the Islamic swap market as being of two kinds of swaps:
+Faleel Jamaldeen describes the Islamic swap market as being composed of two kinds of swaps: